kvvasuu/rush-pair/README.md

 - **Typing indicatior**: See in real time when your chat partner is typing a message.
 - **Customizable nicknames**: Users can set a nickname for their chat partner.
 - **Profile details**: Users can view their chat partner’s details, including photo, description, and personal information.
+- **Report and block users**: Users can report inappropriate behavior or block other users directly from the chat settings.

 #### User Pairing System :two_hearts:
 The app features a unique system for matching users for live chat sessions: